-Abdominal kochs is still endemic in Pakistan like other low resource countries of the world where poverty, undernutrition, overpopulation and poor hygienic conditions are prevalent.
-As the clinical accuracy to diagnose the disease is very low and there is no any reliable biochemical or imaging test is available which can diagnose the condition earlier^{9,10}.
-Diagnostic laparoscopy or laparotomy and histopathological examination often required to make a diagnosis.
+Abdominal kochs are still endemic in Pakistan like other low resource countries where poverty, under nutrition, overpopulation, and poor hygienic conditions are prevalent.
+As the clinical accuracy to diagnose the disease is very low, and there is no reliable biochemical or imaging test is available which can diagnose the condition earlier^{9,10}.
+Diagnostic laparoscopy or laparotomy and histo-pathological examination are often required to diagnose.

-In our series of 47 cases of intestinal tuberculosis, 18 (38.3%) were female and 29 (61.7%) were male with a female to male ratio of 1:1.6.
+In our series of 47 cases of intestinal tuberculosis, 18 (38.3%) were female, and 29 (61.7%) were male with a female to male ratio of 1:1.6.
 Male gender predominance was also observed by other researchers^{7,11,12}.

-Ages ranged from 18 - 60 years, majority were between 20-40 years with a mean age of 27.01 ± 4.88 years.
-These results are comparable with other studies^{11,13,14}.
+Ages ranged from 18-60 years; the majority was between 20-40 years, with a mean age of 27.01+4.88 years.
+These results are comparable with other studies 11,13,14 .

-As the disease has variable clinical features, the commonest presentation was abdominal pain of variable nature ranging from dull aching to colicky type, seen in 93.6% of patients.
-Abdominal distension, nausea and vomiting were other clinical features observed in 72.3% and 55.3% respectively.
-Associated symptoms like low grade pyrexia, loss of weight and irregular bowel habits were also common features in our study population.
-Similar signs and symptoms have been reported by other researchers with variable percentages^{12,14-17}.
+As the disease has variable clinical features, the most typical presentation was abdominal pain of variable nature ranging from dull aching to colicky type, seen in 93.6% of patients.
+Abdominal distension, nausea, and vomiting were other clinical features observed in 72.3% and 55.3%, respectively.
+Associated symptoms like low-grade pyrexia, weight loss, and irregular bowel habits were also standard features in our study population.
+Other researchers with variable percentages 12, 14-17 have reported similar signs and symptoms.

-In this series 72.5% had primary intestinal tuberculosis, only 27.6% had concomitant pulmonary TB.
-Our findings correlate well with other national and international studies ^(18,19).
-In contrast to our findings Joy et al reported more than 60% of patients having abdominal and pulmonary TB simultaneously, this difference may be because of very small number of patients included in their study 2^{0} .
+72.5% had primary intestinal tuberculosis in this series, only 27.6% had concomitant pulmonary TB.
+Our findings correlate well with other national and international studies^{18,19}.
+In contrast to our results, Joy et al. reported more than 60% of patients having abdominal and pulmonary TB simultaneously; this difference may be because of a minimal number of patients included in their study20.

-Multiple strictures involving the terminal ileum was the commonest intra-operative finding in 38.29% cases, followed by single stricture in 21.2% cases.
-Hyperplastic ileocaecal tuberculosis was noted in 17% patients, findings correlate with our study was carried out by Mukhopadhyay A 201415.
+Multiple strictures involving the terminal ileum were the commonest intra-operative finding in 38.29% of cases, followed by single stricture in 21.2% of cases.
+Hyperplastic ileocaecal tuberculosis was noted in 17% of patients; results correlate with our study was carried out by Mukhopadhyay A 201415.
 Other studies showed single or multiple bowel perforations were the common pathology followed by strictures and ileocaecal mass ^{11,12,21,22}.

-The decision regarding the type of surgery was made on location and extent of disease, condition of the gut, co-morbidities and nutrition status of the individual patient.
-In our study, temporary stoma formation was the frequently performed procedure (40.4%) as primary repair / anastomosis of the gut was not suitable option in most of the cases because of delayed presentation.
-Omentum and lymph node biopsy was the only procedure performed in 3 patients because of frozen abdomen.
-As stoma formation is the safest surgical procedure specially in a patient with poor health status, advance disease and peritonitis is also supported by other studies^{7,15,21-24}.
+The type of surgery was made on location and extent of disease, gut condition, co-morbidities, and nutrition status of the individual patient.
+In our study, temporary stoma formation was the frequently performed procedure (40.4%) as primary repair/anastomosis of the gut was not a suitable option in most cases because of delayed presentation.
+Omentum and lymph node biopsy was the only procedure performed in 3 patients because of the frozen abdomen.
+Stoma formation is the safest surgical procedure, especially in a patient with poor health status, advanced disease, and peritonitis are also supported by other studies^{7,15,21-24}.

 Emergency laparotomy in health compromised patients carries high mortality and morbidity.
 In our series, the mortality rate was 14.8%.
-The high mortality rate in a range of 14-50% in developing countries is also documented by other authors^{5,13,22,25}.
+The high mortality rate in a range of 14-50% in developing countries is also documented by other authors 5,13,22,25.